alacritty/alacritty/INSTALL.md

 ## Post Build

-There are some extra things you might want to setup after installing Alacritty.
+There are some extra things you might want to set up after installing Alacritty.
 All the post build instruction assume you're still inside the Alacritty repository.